-We focus on operational execution and generate efficiencies by optimising our supply chain and managing our food and labour costs.
-These efficiencies enable us to reinvest in the significant growth opportunities around the Group and improve margins.
+We focus on operational execution and generate efficiencies by optimising our supply chain and diligently managing our food and labour costs.
+These benefits enable us to reinvest in digital and culinary innovation to maximise the significant growth opportunities for the Group.

-Our organic revenue growth, the scale it creates and our focus on costs and efficiencies give us a competitive advantage.
-We can provide our clients and consumers with the best value in terms of quality and cost and this, combined with sectorisation, helps drive organic revenue growth.
+Our growth, the scale it creates and our focus on cost and efficiencies, along with our robust balance sheet, gives us real competitive advantage.
+These advantages allow us to provide our clients and consumers with the best value in terms of quality and cost which, combined with our sectorised approach, helps drive long term sustainable organic revenue growth.

-People are at the centre of all that we do.
-Our aim is to nurture an engaged and highly capable workforce to win new business, manage our units efficiently and effectively and deliver the healthiest, most innovative food solutions in a way that provides an exceptional experience to our clients and consumers.
+Our people and purpose are at the heart of our business.
+Our aim is to nurture an engaged and highly capable workforce to win new business, manage our units efficiently and effectively, and deliver the healthiest, most innovative food solutions in a way that provides a safe and exciting experience to our clients and consumers.

 Our priority is organic growth and we continue to put focus and resources behind both MAP 1 (driving new business and retention) and MAP 2 (consumer sales).

 We remain focused on costs and improving MAP 3 (cost of food), MAP 4 (in unit labour costs and overheads) and MAP 5 (above unit overheads).
 This generates operating efficiencies and enables us to improve margins.